DynamoDS/DynamoPrimer/en/08_Dynamo-for-Revit/8-1_The-Revit-Connection.md

 ![Connection](images/8-1/01.jpg)

-> 1. In a Revit projector family editor, navigate to Addins and click _Dynamo_.
+> 1. In a Revit project or family editor, navigate to Addins and click _Dynamo_.
 Take note: Dynamo will run only in the file in which it was opened.

 ![Connection](images/8-1/00.jpg)